 Lebanon's new PM says he plans a government of experts

-BEIRUT (AP) — Lebanon's newly designated prime minister said on Friday that he plans to form a government of experts and independents to deal with the country's crippling economic crisis.
+BEIRUT (AP) — Lebanon's newly designated prime minister said Friday he plans to form a government of experts and independents to deal with the country's crippling economic crisis.
+He asked protesters to give him a chance to try and fix the country's fast-sinking economy.

 Diab, a university professor and former education minister, won a majority of lawmakers' votes after receiving backing from the powerful Shiite Muslim group Hezbollah and its allies.
 However, he lacks the support of major Sunni figures, including the largest Sunni party headed by Hariri.